 They want assurance that the reporting organization has implemented controls and safeguards to protect their data against unauthorized access, breaches, or misuse.

+Finally, let's see the SOC 1 vs SOC 2 based on the assessment duration.
 The time taken to complete assessments for SOC 1 and SOC 2 certifications can differ.

 SOC 1 reports are faster to complete, especially if the necessary controls are readily available.